Rediscovering Rutherglen

 The Hume Freeway cuts Strathbogie Ranges in half longways.
 After Seymour on the way to Shepparton you cannot fail to notice Fowles’ gorgeous, industro-chique restaurant and winery with its floor-to-ceiling windows and distinctly Californian vibe.
 Food is truly delicious and this is a dining room that you could spend the whole day in.
 Matt Fowles is an enthusiastic hunter and feels strongly about the “farm and nature to table” ethic of his restaurant.

 Apparently he started, simply wanting to make wines that were better suited to wild game than what WBA’s available.
-He makes some beautiful wines, and is set to make even better wines having recruited superstar winemaker Matt Harrop from Curley Flat.
+He makes some beautiful wines, and is set to make even better wines having recruited superstar winemaker Matt Harrop from Curly Flat.
 My favourite wine is their full throttle Chardonnay, Ladies who Shoot Their Lunch, but watch this space as he is investing considerable time and money on some special Riesling and Gamay vineyards, which show great promise here.

 Goulburn Valley